• Westroads Mall 10000 California Street Omaha, NE 68114 (Map) 402-614-0888

 Screen Printing: A Durable and Vibrant Classic

-Screen printing, also known as silk screen printing, is one of the oldest and most popular printing techniques.
+Screen printing, also known as silk screen printing, is one of the oldest and most popular printing techniques in the apparel customization space.
 It involves creating a stencil (or screen) and using it to apply layers of ink directly onto the fabric.

 Advantages of Screen Printing

-• Vibrant and Long-Lasting Colors: Screen printing is known for its intense color saturation, as thick layers of ink are applied to the fabric.
-This results in bold, vivid colors that hold up well over time.
-Because the ink sits on top of the fabric, it remains vibrant even after repeated washing.
-This makes screen-printed designs ideal for long-lasting wear.
+• Vibrant and Long-Lasting Colors: Screen printing delivers intense saturation, as thick layers of ink are applied to the fabric.
+The result is bold, vivid colors that hold up well over time.
+The ink rests on the surface, maintaining color vibrancy through multiple washes, making it perfect for durable custom merchandise.

 • Versatile on Different Fabrics and Apparel Types: Screen printing works well on various materials, including cotton, polyester, and blends.
 This versatility makes it suitable for t-shirts and hoodies, sweatshirts, and tote bags.